 In a plastic container, add in all the marinade ingredients except the maltose.
 Give it a stir and mix well until the sugar dissolves.

 Put the pork into the marinade and coat it well.
 Leave it for at least 7 hours or overnight in the fridge, turning it occasionally.

 Take out the pork from the fridge and leave until it is at room temperature before grilling.

 Turn on the Turbo Broiler to 240*C. Place the pork on a rack to grill for 10-15 mins.
 Turn the pork over and continue to grill for another 10 mins.

 Meanwhile pour the left-over marinade in a bowl and microwave it for a few seconds or until it bubbles.
 Be careful not to over-heat until it spills over.

-Pour the hot marinade into another bowl over a sieve to remove the lumpy bits.
+Pour the hot marinade into another bowl over a sieve to remove and discard the lumpy bits of scum.